 James' debut full-length play POSTERBOY based on the autobiography OUT IN THE ARMY by James Wharton, won the Arch and Bruce Brown Foundation's LGBTQI+ playwright award in November 2017.
-The play is aiming for a full production at the Edinburgh Fringe Festival in 2021 in collaboration with Army @ The Fringe.
+The play is aiming for a full production in collaboration with Army @ The Fringe.

 Currently in development:

-James' first novel NOT GOOD ENOUGH has been shortlisted for the Penguin Books #WRITENOW debut novelist scheme.
+James' first novel NOT GOOD ENOUGH was shortlisted for the Penguin Books #WRITENOW debut novelist scheme in 2020.

 NOT GOOD ENOUGH